National parks and wildlife sanctuaries conserve diverse ecosystems and wildlife. Support these by adhering to rules and paying fees.

-Recycling limited infrastructure.
-Minimize waste, carry out all trash from natural areas, and use public bins in urban settings.
+Recycling infrastructure is limited.
+Minimize waste, carry out all trash from environmental areas, and use public bins in urban settings.

 Responsible water use matters.
 Take shorter showers and turn off taps, especially where water supply may be scarce.